92green/dataparcels/packages/dataparcels-docs/src/pages/examples/parcelhoc-updatefromprops.md

 ## Updating from query string

-This example shows how a ParcelHoc's value can be controlled from the query string using React Router.
+This example shows how a ParcelHoc's value can be controlled from the query string using [react-router](https://github.com/ReactTraining/react-router) and [react-cool-storage](http://github.com/blueflag/react-cool-storage).

 <ParcelHocUpdateFromQueryString history={history} location={location} />